zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 It is a very small pod with Alpine Linux that creates a 2 GB volume from Rook and mounts it on `/data`.

+This creates a Pod with Alpine Linux that requests a Persistent Volume Claim to be mounted under `/data`.
+The Persistent Volume Claim specified the type of storage and its size.
+Once the Pod is created, it asks the Persistent Volume Claim to actually request Rook to prepare a Persistent Volume that is then mounted into the Pod.

 We can verify the Persistent Volumes are created and associated with the pod, check:

 	sudo kubectl get pv